Artificial intelligence compliance plan

 If applicable, describe your agency’s plans to provide any resources or training to develop AI talent internally and increase AI training opportunities for Federal employees.

-GSA is committed to developing AI talent internally and increasing AI training opportunities for federal employees.
+GSA also leverages sandboxes to test AI capabilities, including enhancements, custom development, and general productivity assessments, allowing staff to evaluate AI’s potential while ensuring security and compliance.
+GSA is committed to developing AI talent internally and increasing AI training opportunities for Federal employees.
 Role-based AI training tracks are accessible through online learning platforms, providing employees at various levels the opportunity to gain relevant skills.
 These tracks include foundational courses for employees, intermediate training for technical roles, and advanced courses for AI practitioners focusing on development, deployment, and ethical considerations.
-Additionally, the AI Community of Practice (AI CoP) fosters knowledge sharing and mentorship, including offering a 3-track governmentwide training series (focused on acquisitions, leadership and policy, and technical), while the AI Talent Surge effort ensures ongoing development of AI expertise across the agency.

 AI Sharing and Collaboration

-Describe your agency’s process for ensuring that custom-developed AI code—including models and model weights—for AI applications in active use is shared consistent with Section 4(d) of M-24-10.
+Describe your agency’s process for ensuring that custom-developed AI code—including models and model weights—for AI applications in active use is shared consistent with Section 2.b of M-25-21.

-All custom-developed AI code, including models and model weights for AI applications in active use, is shared in compliance with Section 4(d) of M-24-10 by adhering to established processes for transparency and open access.
-This includes reviewing AI applications through the AI Safety Team, and other relevant offices to ensure that code and models meet data security, privacy, and ethical standards before being shared.
+All custom-developed AI code, including models and model weights for AI applications in active use, is shared in compliance with OMB M-25-21, Section 2.b (Sharing of Agency Data and AI Assets) by adhering to established processes for transparency and open access.
+This includes reviewing AI use case applications through the AI Safety Team and other relevant offices to ensure that code and models meet data security, privacy, and ethical standards before being shared.
 This content is disseminated via sharing platforms such as open.gsa.gov and data.gov.

 Elaborate on your agency’s efforts to encourage or incentivize the sharing of code, models, and data with the public.
 Include a description of the relevant offices that are responsible for coordinating this work.